Watchdog: Postal Service broke law by letting employees do Clinton campaign work

 According to the report, roughly 97 NALC members requested the leave without pay to participate.
 The NALC, which endorsed Clinton last June, compensated those USPS workers using the Letter Carrier Political Fund, the union’s PAC.

-The majority of the campaign work took place in 2016 battleground states, specifically Wisconsin and Pennsylvania.
+According to the report, 82 percent of the work took place in 2016 battleground states: Florida, Nevada, North Carolina, Ohio, Pennsylvania and Wisconsin.

 Officials at multiple levels apparently were involved.